Fall Beet and Fig Salad With Goat Cheese

 -

-Cool, peel, and season the beets
+Peel and slice the beets

 -

-Toast the walnuts
+Toast the walnuts and prep the salad base

 -

-Whisk the maple-balsamic dressing
+Whisk the maple balsamic dressing

 -